ef3d0c3e/auto-registry/README.md

 # auto-registry -- Automatic registration via proc-macros

-`auto-registry` is a crate that lets you automatically collect types inside a structure to later call a macro on them.
+`auto-registry` is a crate that lets you automatically collect types to later call a macro on them.
 The main goal of this macro is to allow painless automatic registration by constructing the registered types on demand.

 This crate uses the `proc_macros_span` span, thus requiring a nightly compiler.